American Legion, Martin Krueger Post 407

 The city of Winsted has established an airport commission to serve as an advisory commission to the city council on all matters pertaining to the Winsted Municipal Airport.

 Members of the airport commission are appointed by the mayor and approved by the city council annually.
-The commission is composed of two registered voters residing within the city of Winsted, and one member at-large.
+The commission is composed of two registered voters residing within the city of Winsted, two Winsted Municipal Airport hangar owners, and one member at-large.
 In addition, the mayor appoints a city council liaison and a city employee to serve as ex-officio members.
 The airport commission currently meets the second Tuesday of each month in the council chambers at city hall at 8:30 a.m., unless otherwise noted.
 The commission meetings are taped for replay on the city’s cable station number 8.

 The airport commission meets to discuss issues pertaining to the Winsted Municipal Airport, and makes recommendations to the city council regarding the operation and maintenance of the airport.
 To learn more, contact city hall at (320) 485-2366.